Understanding Computer Vision And Its Applications

 Having said that, there are various industrial applications of computer vision systems that have commercially recognized the benefits.

-A. Face and Person Recognition
+Face and Person Recognition

 Facial recognition is a subset of digital object detection where the direct object under the detection guise is a human face.
 Like object detection where elements are both noticed and localized, digital facial recognition achieves positive detection and recognition of the face in question.